Social Security Agreement between Australia and The Netherlands - Frequently Asked Questions

 In Australia's case, the Agreement will assist people who do not have enough residence in Australia, or could not claim a benefit because they are living abroad.

 In the case of the Netherlands, the Agreement allows people receiving Netherland's survivor's or disability pensions to continue to receive those pensions should they move to Australia.
-It also allows for periods of residence in the Netherlands between tha age of 15 and 1 January 1957 to be counted as periods of insurance in the Netherlands.
+It also allows for periods of residence in the Netherlands after reaching the age of 15 and before 1 January 1957 to be counted as periods of insurance in the Netherlands.

 In addition, the Agreement allows for income test concessions where a person receives income tested benefits from both Australia and the Netherlands.